This was a group assignment. To see the complete project, please visit the group page:

 In practical terms, this means the base part must be dimensionally consistent, flat, and robust enough to prevent deformation during machine operation.

 This part was specifically related to the bearing system.
-Bearings are essential in CNC machines because they reduce friction and guide motion in a controlled way.
+Bearings are essential in CNC machines because they reduce friction and guide motion along the metal rod rails in a controlled way.
 A corner part designed to hold bearings must be accurate, since any misalignment directly affects movement.

-The design intent of this component was likely to:
+The design intent of this component was to:

 This type of part is mechanically sensitive because tolerance matters.
 If the bearing seat is too loose, the motion system loses precision.
 If it is too tight, it may generate friction or assembly difficulty.